Oil tank removal

 • Report all important findings to owners.

-• Separate and clean soil from contaminated
+• Separate and clean soil from contaminated areas.

-• Refill the hole to proper gradin.
+• Refill the hole to proper grading.

 • Then we clean the site properly.